 Xu Bing wanted to title this work ‘Nonsense Writing’

-This iconic ink on paper art was earlier titled Mirror to Analyze the World: The Century’s Final Volume before adopting its current title.
+Before adopting its current title, this iconic ink-on-paper work was earlier titled Mirror to Analyze the World: The Century’s Final Volume.
 At one point, however, Xu Bing felt that Nonsense Writing would have been a more appropriate title.

 The Reaction and Critique